-- All equipment requiring any type of inspection or service shall, at a minimum, adhere to all OEM clearance requirements as defined in manufacturer's literature, drawing, and manuals.
-Common conflicts are with conduits, fire sprinkler piping, and clearance in front of electrical boxes in the ceiling, light fixtures, ceiling grids, and access to HVAC boxes for controls.
-Examples: - HVAC boxes have air filters that slide out allow room for the removal and insertion of the new filters. - Clear distance to extract tubes from chiller can be almost the full length of the chiller. - Conveyor systems have end rolls that come out the bottom and bearings that require additional distance for bearing pullers for side extraction. - Provide 24" clear width and 80" clear height in utility chases.
-The clear measurement shall be between the brackets, insulation and all other objects.
-Provide access to pipe chases from exterior of restrooms
+- Adequate space shall be provided for the operation and maintenance (O&M) of installed equipment and inspections to equipment.
+Verify with the manufacturer's literatures for equipment sizes, clearances and requirements. - Common conflicts are with conduits, fire sprinkler piping, and clearance in front of electrical boxes in the ceiling, light fixtures, ceiling grids, and access to HVAC boxes for controls. - Provide 24" clear width and 90" clear height in utility chases.
+The clear width measurement shall be between the brackets, insulation and all other objects.